-A workflow accepts science and calibration data, as downloaded from the archive using the CalSelector tool1 (with associated raw calibrations) and organises them into DataSets, where each DataSet contains one science object observation (possibly consisting of several science files) and all associated raw and static calibrations required for a successful data reduction.
+A workflow accepts science and calibration data, as downloaded from the archive using the CalSelector tool (with associated raw calibrations) and organises them into DataSets, where each DataSet contains one science object observation (possibly consisting of several science files) and all associated raw and static calibrations required for a successful data reduction.
 The data organisation process is fully automatic, which is a major time-saving feature provided by the software.
 The DataSets selected by the user for reduction are fed to the workflow which executes the relevant pipeline recipes (or stages) in the correct order.
 Full control of the various recipe parameters is available within the workflow, and the workflow deals automatically with optional recipe inputs via built-in conditional branches.
 Additionally, the workflow stores the reduced final data products in a logically organised directory structure employing user-configurable file names.

-This tutorial deals with the reduction of HARPS observations with the ESPRESSO pipeline, run under an esoreflex workflow designed for HARPS.
-The user is referred to the HARPS web page for more information on the instrument itself, and the ESPRESSO pipeline user manual distributed on the ESO-VLT Instrument pipelines home page for the details of the pipeline recipes.
+This tutorial deals with the reduction of ESPRESSO observations only via the ESPRESSO workflow.
+The user is referred to the ESPRESSO web page for more information on the instrument itself, and the ESPRESSO pipeline user manual distributed on the ESO-VLT Instrument pipelines home page for the details of the pipeline recipes.

-To run this pipeline please take into account that:
+To run the ESPRESSO pipeline please take into account that:

-- This release parallelises some basic data reduction step with OpenMP.
+- Since the size of the raw data and individual data products can be up to 700 MB and the full reduction of a SINGLEHR11 mode data set generates around 25 GB of data, we recommend the user to have enough disk space, at least a few TB to properly handle recipe I/O. In case of installation done with the install_esoreflex script, if the user decides to install also the demo data, we recommend the user to install the reflex demo on a large disk area. - This release parallelises some basic data reduction step with OpenMP.
 Thus the user may benefit of execution on computers with several cores. - The user needs at least 16 GB RAM, but more RAM (e.g. 32 MB) is recommendable.
 Reduction is faster if the directory where reflex is executed and the input data are on a Solid State Disk (SSD) disk.